rclone/rclone/docs/content/commands/rclone_cat.md

 ## Options

 ```
       --count int          Only print N characters (default -1)
       --discard            Discard the output instead of printing
       --head int           Only print the first N characters
   -h, --help               help for cat
       --offset int         Start printing at offset N (or from end if -ve)
+      --separator string   Separator to use between objects when printing multiple files
       --tail int           Only print the last N characters
 ```

 See the [global flags page](/flags/) for global options not listed here.